AMJidovu/notepad/README.md

 4. Before commiting, please run `yarn lint` and `yarn typecheck` and correct any errors.
 5. Commit any changes, then open a pull request.

+### Architecture

+The codebase is written in Typescript, and is contained in the `src` directory.

+The file structure consists of the following folders:

+- `middlewares` - Contains middlewares used by various routes
+- `models` - Contains Sequelize database models
+- `routes` - Contains express routers for API endpoints
+- `services` - Contains various functions and configurations
+- `typings` - Contains Typescript type and interface declerations

+### Styling

+Prettier is used to format the code.
+It's formatted automatically when you commit, or by running `yarn format`.
+Prettier is configured to use 2 spaces, single quotes, and no semi colons.
+Please stick to these conventions when writing code as well.
+It helps if you configure your editor to automatically format files when you save them.
+There are plugins to do this in most popular editors.

+### Linting

+TSLint is used to lint the code.
+You can run `yarn lint` to see the lint output.
+TSLint is configured to match the styling options set by Prettier.
+A few other rules have also been configured such as ordered imports.
+It helps if you configure your editor to display linting output inline.
+I recommend using Visual Studio Code since it has very good typescript support.

+### Testing

+As of now, tests have not yet been written.
+Progress is being tracked in #12.

 ## License

 Notepad is licensed under the MIT license.